gazebosim/gz-cmake/MIGRATION.md

 unique.
 Different ignition libraries might depend on each other, and the compiler/linker would be misinformed about which symbols to export if two different libraries share the same export macro.

+Note that component libraries will generate their own visibility macros so that they can correctly be compiled alongside their main library.
+Those macros will look like `IGNITION_<PROJECT>_<COMPONENT>_<VISIBLE/HIDDEN>`.

 ### Move all find-modules in your project's `cmake/` directory to your `ign-cmake` repo, and submit a pull request for them